 Enter into a state-federal partnership exchange

-Default to a federally-facilitated exchange
+Default to a federally-facilitated exchange (the Health Insurance Marketplace)

-However, in February 2013 newly-elected Governor Pat McCrory issued a statement announcing that North Carolina would abandon efforts to establish a partnership exchange and default to the federally-facilitated exchange.
+However, in February 2013, newly-elected Governor Pat McCrory issued a statement announcing that North Carolina would abandon efforts to establish a partnership exchange and default to the federally-facilitated exchange.

-North Carolina Health Insurance Exchange - What is It?
+North Carolina health insurance exchange - What is it?

-The North Carolina health insurance exchange will be operated through a federally-run health insurance exchange, called the Health Insurance Marketplace.
-According to healthcare.gov, starting in October 2013 North Carolina residents will be able to access information about all the plans available through the Exchange.
-The SHOP Exchange will also be available to small businesses with 100 or fewer employers.
-Coverage from the Exchange starts in January 2014.
+The North Carolina health insurance exchange will be operated through a federally-run health insurance exchange called the Health Insurance Marketplace.
+According to HealthCare.gov, North Carolina residents will be able to access information about all the plans available through the exchange.
+The SHOP exchange will also be available to small businesses with 100 or fewer employers.

-North Carolina Health Insurance Exchange - Role of Insurance Professionals & Navigators
+North Carolina health insurance exchange - Role of insurance professionals & navigators

 Insurance professionals will be able to register with the North Carolina Health Insurance Exchange and receive any commissions directly from the carriers (using their Exchange ID number and NPN).
-For more information see: Role of Agents in Health Insurance Marketplaces.

-The North Carolina Health Insurance Exchange Navigator program will assist consumers in making choices about their health care options and accessing their new health care coverage, including access to premium tax credits for some consumers.
+The North Carolina Health Insurance Exchange Navigator program will assist consumers in making choices about their healthcare options and accessing their new healthcare coverage, including access to premium tax credits for some consumers.
 The federal government will run the navigator program in North Carolina.